 - A portable toilet seat with sanitary waste bags, a deodorizer, and a hand sanitizer

 - Toilet paper

 - Portable laundry soap

 - A clothesline with pins to secure the line and the clothing

 - Bath wipes (for when there is no way to get clean water for bathing)

-- Assorted sanitary products for specific family members like diapers, incontinence products, and tampons
+- Assorted sanitary products for specific family members, like diapers, incontinence products, and tampons

 Emergency Preparedness Clothing and Shelter

-Make sure to carry about five clothing changes in your bug-out bag to ensure that you will have plenty of things to wear.
+Make sure to carry about five clothing changes in your bug-out bag to ensure you have plenty of things to wear.
 This is particularly considering you can never tell if some of your clothes will get torn or damaged.

 A temporary shelter like a tent can be helpful too.
 A tent can be propped up in any location and build a haven to stay in through an emergency.
 It can also help get sleeping bags to sleep in at night so you can stay warm and comfortable.